 At the moment, locals in Bali are expecting the process of fully opening their borders to begin in January 2021.
 With the most likely outcome being, “travel bubbles” set up.
 Meaning that countries with lower coronavirus cases will given priority, and able to travel to Bali visa-free once more.

-It’s expected that other south-east Asia countries and Australia will be granted visa-free travel to Bali, first, to begin with, with borders then opening up to European travellers later in the year.
+It’s expected that other south-east Asia countries, Australia and New Zealand will be granted visa-free travel to Bali, first, to begin with, with borders then opening up to European travellers later in the year.
 If the initial opening proves successful.